Technologicat/mcpyrate/README.md

 ### Walk an AST

-To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpyrate.walker.Walker`](walker.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, that can context-manage its state for different subtrees, while optionally collecting items across the whole walk.
+To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and `macropy`'s `Walker`, we provide [`mcpyrate.walker.Walker`](walker.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, that can context-manage its state for different subtrees, while optionally collecting items across the whole walk.

 ### The named parameters